Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-Third, notice that the uniform averaging approach has three transitions outlined in Theorem~\ref{thm:main-1}.
-From $0$ to $\T$ iterations, the error in function value decreases linearly, implying that the iterates converge $R$-linearly.
-The \emph{first transition} occurs after $\T$ iterations, when we reach the local neighborhood, where second-order information starts being useful. $\T = O(\kappa^2)$ is where the exact Newton method would reach quadratic convergence.
-However, the averaged Hessian estimates still carry the inaccurate Hessian information from the global phase, which is only gradually forgotten.
-From $\T$ to $O(\T\kappa)$ iterations, the algorithm gradually forgets the Hessian estimates in the global phase, while the iterates still converge $R$-linearly.
-The \emph{second transition} occurs after $O(\T\kappa)$ iterations, when the iterates start converging superlinearly (with a slow rate).
+Third, we notice that the uniform averaging approach has three transitions outlined in Theorem \ref{thm:main-1}.
+For the iterations before $\T$, the error in function value decreases linearly, implying that $\xb_t$ converges $R$-linearly.
+The \emph{first transition} occurs after $\T$ iterations when $\xb_t$ reaches the local neighborhood,~where~second-order information starts being useful. $\T$ is also where the exact Newton~methods would reach quadratic convergence.
+However, the averaged Hessian estimates still carry inaccurate Hessian information from the global phase, which is only gradually forgotten.
+From $\T$ to $O(\T\kappa)$ iterations, the algorithm gradually~forgets the Hessian estimates in the global phase, while $\xb_t$ still converges~$R$-linearly.
+The \emph{second transition} occurs after $O(\T\kappa)$ iterations, when $\xb_t$ starts converging superlinearly (with a slow rate).
 The \emph{third transition} occurs after $O(\T^2\kappa^2/\Upsilon^2)$, when the superlinear rate is accelerated to $(\Upsilon\sqrt{\log(t)/t}\,)^{t}$ and stabilized.
-This rate comes from the central limit theorem of gradually averaging out the oracle noise, and thus cannot be further improved.
+This rate comes from the central limit theorem of averaging out the oracle noise;~thus, this rate cannot be further improved.

-Note that if we were to reset the averaged Hessian estimate $\tHb_t$ after the first transition (so that the Hessian average does not include the information from the global phase), then we would immediately reach the superlinear rate $(\Upsilon\sqrt{\log(t)/t}\,)^{t}$ after $\T$ iterations (i.e., all transitions would occur at once).
+Note that if we were to reset the averaged Hessian estimate $\tHb_t$ after the first transition (so that the Hessian average does not include information~from the global phase), then the algorithm would immediately reach the superlinear rate $(\Upsilon\sqrt{\log(t)/t}\,)^{t}$ after $\T$ iterations (i.e., all transitions would occur at once).
 However, the algorithm does not know a priori when this transition will occur.
-As a result, uniform Hessian averaging incurs a potentially significant delay of up to $O(\T^2\kappa^2/\Upsilon^2)$ iterations before reaching the desired superlinear rate.
+As a result, the uniform Hessian averaging incurs a potentially significant delay of up to $O(\T^2\kappa^2/\Upsilon^2)$ iterations before reaching the desired superlinear rate.

-In our second main result, we address the delayed transition to superlinear convergence that occurs in uniform averaging.
+In our second main result, we address the delayed transition to superlinear convergence that occurs in the uniform averaging.
 Specifically, we ask:

 \begin{quote} \begin{em} Does there exist a universal weighted averaging scheme that achieves superlinear convergence without a delayed transition, and without any prior knowledge about the objective? \end{em} \end{quote}